pagecdn/easyfonts/README.md

 ### Importing a Font

-The `dist` directory contains CSS files for each individual font family.
-You can link to one or more CSS files from your HTML.
+The `dist` directory contains CSS files for each individual font family that you can link to from your HTML.
 You can download the library to play with individual font families or link to CSS files directly from CDN.
-Below is the link to `open sans` font families.
-Here is a [handy search tool](https://pagecdn.com/lib/easyfonts) for all fonts.
+Below is the link to
+`open sans` font family.
+For other font families, [here is a handy search tool](https://pagecdn.com/lib/easyfonts).

 ```
 <link href="https://pagecdn.io/lib/easyfonts/open-sans.css" rel="stylesheet" />